Getting a Mortgage in Germany

 Is there a better way to work out mortgage costs in Germany?

-To get an accurate quote which takes your individual circumstances into consideration, speak to a specialist and we’ll refer you to willing UK and German banks that will get you the best bang for your buck, Pound Sterling or Euro.
+To get an accurate quote that considers your circumstances, speak to a specialist.
+They can refer you to willing UK and German banks that will give you the best bang for your buck in Pound Sterling or Euro.

 How to get the best German mortgage interest rates